 Cerys is a researcher at Galop.
 They study the impact of transphobia on the LGBTQ+ community.
-In their spare time, they are a comedian, a podcast producer, editor and presenter, and freelance science communicator.
+They are also a comedian, comedy director, podcast producer, editor and presenter, and freelance science communicator.

 Cerys performs stand-up comedy at science comedy nights, LGBTQ+ comedy nights and just comedy comedy nights, they perform to sold out crowds and the occasional empty pub basement.

-Cerys has been podcasting since they were 16 and first tried community radio (on Stroud FM).
+Cerys has been podcasting since they were 16 when they first tried community radio (on Stroud FM).
 They ran the pop-science podcast "Have You Tried Science?" from 2014-2015 on UCL Rare FM and continues to make science audio media for UCL Culture.

 They write, edit, and produce podcasts about science, museums, and the LGBTQ+ community.
 They have worked with historians, scientists, and academics to produce accessible, professional, and entertaining pieces of media about a huge range of subjects from the testing of Jeremy Bentham's DNA to the first wheel-spun pot.